Silviyanancy/Infrastructure-Automation-in-AWS-using-Terraform/README.md

 - Sets up a VPC with public/private subnets (add vpc.tf if not present).
 - Includes route tables and internet gateway configurations.

+**EC2 Instance**
+- Provisions an EC2 instance using variables from variables.tf (e.g., instance_type, ami_id).
+- Security groups and key pairs are configured in main.tf.

+**S3 Bucket**
+- Creates a private S3 bucket with encryption enabled.
+- Configured in main.tf.